-2. Morse Typer - Telegram Key will allow you to tap Morse code like you would on a telegraph to help you nail down your timing.
+2. Morse Typer – Telegram Key will allow you to tap Morse code as you would on a telegraph to help you nail down your timing.
 (IOS Only)

 3. M³ Translator: Morse code is a great option for learning both the alphabet and timing.
 (Android Only)

 3. Use Proven Methods For Copying